 OPTIONS is all about giving choices to young people and helping them to learn and develop new skills.
-Participants have a chance to get involved in local community, participate in sports outdoor activities, learn about and protect the environment and to develop international friendships.
+Participants have a chance to get involved in their local community, participate in sports and outdoor activities, learn about and protect the environment, and develop international friendships.

 OPTIONS consists of three different levels of awards: bronze, silver and gold.
 Each participant must complete 6 of the 8 categories listed below to complete the award at each level.

 The eight categories are: Outdoor Pursuits, Communication, Environmental Awareness, Personal Development, Community Service, Sports, Leisure and Health, International and Cultural Understanding, Disaster and First Aid Training.
 Participants can also use participation in other IRCY programmes to complete the categories for their award.